-Pictured: Back row, left to right – Secretary Jane Orr, Vice-President Nargis Tarmohamed, Director Cass Bayley, Treasurer Catherine Weber, Director James Bannerman, Director Aimee Rau (retired) and Director Rekha Lal; Front row, left to right – President Paul Ciufo and Artistic Director John Miller.
+Pictured: Back row, left to right – Secretary Jane Orr, Vice-President/Treasurer Nargis Tarmohamed, Director Cass Bayley, Catherine Weber (retired), Director James Bannerman, Director Aimee Rau (retired) and Director Rekha Lal; Front row, left to right – President Paul Ciufo and Artistic Director John Miller.
 Missing: Director Dianne Faubert and Kimberley Payne.

 The current Board of Directors has 10 members from communities throughout Huron County plus the festival’s Artistic Director as an Ex-Officio Director.
 Its members are:

 Paul is a financial planner and owner of GC Financial Solutions Group, with expertise by day in investments, insurance and financial planning.
 He is also an award-winning playwright and librettist.
 He has written two stage plays produced by the Blyth Festival, one of which, “Reverend Jonah”, was a finalist for the 2008 Governor General’s Literary Awards; his drama, “Narcisse”, won a 2011 Governor General’s History Award.
 Paul authored libretti for the opera “The Llandovery Castle” and the oratorio “The Sun, the Wind, and the Man with the Cloak”.
 His radio play “On Convoy” was produced and broadcast nationally by CBC Radio.
 Paul is a community and county leader, having served as President of the Rotary Club of Grand Bend, the Grand Bend & Area Chamber of Commerce, and the South Huron Chamber of Commerce.
 He was named a Community Leader of the Decade by the Grand Bend Community Foundation and was a long-serving member of the Board of the Bach Music Festival of Canada.